Sawyer-Powell/spux.yml/README.md

 - Kills whatever space `spux` has matched to

 `--list`: `-l`
-- Lists all the spaces have scripts in `~/.config/spux/bin`
+- Lists all the spaces that have scripts in `~/.config/spux/bin`

 `--recreate`: `-r`
 - Kills whatever space `spux` has matched to and restarts it (useful when testing your `yml` file)